Michelle Sheridan, Talent Development Manager at Urbint

 ▻ when an employee is doing well and should get additional opportunities to build new skills,

 ▻ or when an employee is not meeting expectations and needs other development opportunities to get up to speed.

 Year-End Reviews: Usually seen as the more formal approach, year-end reviews allow employees and managers to have a more in-depth conversation about performance to wrap up the year.
-These are an excellent opportunity to discuss how goals were met for the year, provide any additional feedback from team members, or take a forward look at promotions or extra responsibilities.
+These are an excellent opportunity to discuss employee development and how goals were met for the year, provide any additional feedback from team members, or take a forward look at promotions or extra responsibilities.

 360 Feedback: 360 feedback branches out from the typical downwards flow of feedback from manager to employee.
 By opening up feedback channels to include co-workers and other team leaders, it increases self-awareness and creates a culture of openness.
-Employees who engage in 360 feedback can gain additional insight into their strengths and areas of improvement that a manager might not see, and can address them accordingly via development plans.
+Employees who engage in 360 feedback can gain additional insight into their strengths and areas of improvement that a manager might not see, and can address them accordingly via employee development plans.

 As you can see, there is no shortage of ways to support employee development methods.
 Many companies engage in a mixture of all four employee development areas to find their ideal balance - there’s no one size fits all solution.

 Smart leaders know that investing in employee development initiatives and training methods is crucial to the long-term success of the company.
 It’s a joint effort between the company and employee, leading to increased returns on both ends.
 By giving employees room to grow their skills, companies prove that they value their contributions and efforts, leading to increased job satisfaction and engagement.